 The Jovian magnetosphere has been probed by several spacecraft and thus vector magnetic data have also been accumulated intermittently.
-Since the first flyby to Jupiter by Pioneer 10 in 1973, five spacecraft (Pioneer 11, Voyager 1, Voyager 2, Ulysses and Cassini) flew by and conducted magnetic observations.
+Since the first flyby to Jupiter by Pioneer 10 in 1973, six spacecraft (Pioneer 11, Voyager 1, Voyager 2, Ulysses, Cassini and New Horizons) flew by and five out of them (without New Horizons) conducted magnetic observations.
 Galileo was the very first orbiter inserted into Jovicentric orbits, and now Juno is in Jupiter's polar orbits.
-One of the main applications of the magnetic data is modeling of the Jovian magnetic field which mainly consists of the Jovian intrinsic and magnetospheric magnetic fields.
+One of the main applications of the magnetic data is modeling of the Jovian magnetic field, which mainly consists of the Jovian intrinsic and magnetospheric magnetic fields.

 The Jovian intrinsic field is originated from the dynamo action inside Jupiter.
-Its models have been studied intensively since the first observation by Pioneer 10, e.g., Smith et al. (1974), O_6 (Connerney, 1992), VIP4 (Connerney et al., 1998), VIT4 (Connerney, 2007), VIPAL (Hess et al., 2011), Ridley and Holme (2016) and JRM09 (Connerney et al., 2018).
-The models are described by a scalar potential that is a series expansion of spherical harmonics, and have been improved whenever new and better data were delivered.
-On the other hand, the magnetospheric field is originated from electric current systems outside Jupiter such as current sheet and magnetopause currents, and its models have been studied by fewer researchers (e.g., Alexeev & Belenkaya, 2005; Connerney et al., 1981; Khurana, 1997).
-Updates of the models using new data by Galileo and/or Juno are limited (e.g., Connerney et al., 2020) and have not caught up with the accumulation of the data.
+Its models have been studied intensively since the first observation by Pioneer 10, e.g., Smith et al. (1974), O6 (Connerney, 1992), VIP4 (Connerney et al., 1998), VIT4 (Connerney, 2007), VIPAL (Hess et al., 2011), Ridley and Holme (2016), JRM09 (Connerney et al., 2018) and JRM33 (Connerney et al., 2021).
+On the other hand, the magnetospheric field is originated from electric current systems outside Jupiter such as current sheet (CS) and magnetopause currents, and its models have been studied by fewer researchers (e.g., Alexeev & Belenkaya, 2005; Connerney et al., 1981; Khurana, 1997).
+Updates of the models using new data by Galileo and/or Juno are limited (e.g., Connerney et al., 2020; Khurana, 2001; Khurana & Schwarzl, 2005; Lorch et al., 2020; Russel et al., 2001; Vogt et al., 2017; Wang et al., 2022) and have not caught up with the accumulation of the data.
 Nevertheless, the magnetospheric field models have a wide range of applications such as predicting the magnetic field that a spacecraft may observe (e.g. Kivelson et al., 1997), calculating the magnetic field external to Jupiter's satellites for electromagnetic (EM) induction studies (e.g. Khurana et al., 2009) and so on.

-We adopted the combined formulation of the magnetospheric field by Khurana (1997) and the shape of the current sheet by Khurana (1992) in this study.
-First, we updated the current sheet shape model parameters for each dataset by Galileo and Juno in addition to the pre-Galileo spacecraft (Voyager 1 and 2) as described in the next section.
-We then redetermined Euler potentials (Stern, 1970, 1976) of the magnetospheric field to investigate the possible long-term variation of the current sheet and the magnetospheric field by comparing the three sets of updated models.
+We adopted the combined formulation of the magnetospheric field by Khurana (1997) and the shape of the CS by Khurana (1992) in this study.
+First, we updated the CS shape model parameters for each dataset by Galileo and Juno in addition to the pre-Galileo spacecraft (Voyager 1 and 2) as described in the next section.
+We then redetermined Euler potentials (Stern, 1970, 1976) of the magnetospheric field to investigate the possible long-term variation of the CS shape and the magnetospheric field by comparing the three sets of updated models.
 The newly updated models have a wide range of application such as detecting magnetospheric dynamic phenomena associated with magnetotail reconnections and magnetopause variations.
 They are also capable of prediction of inducing fields at each Galilean icy moon for EM induction purposes.
-The new models are of use for the future missions, JUICE and Europa Clipper, as well in order to know the magnetospheric field along their trajectories.
+The new models are of use for the future missions, JUICE and Europa Clipper, as well in order to estimate the magnetospheric field along their trajectories.